Epclusa® (sofosbuvir/velpatasvir)

 Test all patients for evidence of current or prior HBV infection before initiating treatment with SOF/VEL.
 HBV reactivation has been reported in HCV/HBV coinfected patients who were undergoing or had completed treatment with HCV DAAs and were not receiving HBV antiviral therapy.
 Some cases have resulted in fulminant hepatitis, hepatic failure, and death.
 Monitor HCV/HBV co-infected patients for hepatitis flare or HBV reactivation during HCV treatment and post-treatment follow-up.
 Initiate appropriate patient management for HBV infection as clinically indicated.

+When taken concomitantly with TDF, SOF/VEL has been shown to increase tenofovir exposure.
 Monitor for tenofovir-associated adverse reactions in patients receiving SOF/VEL concomitantly with a regimen containing TDF.
 Refer to the prescribing information of the TDF-containing product for recommendations on renal monitoring.

 Clinical Data on SOF/VEL Use in HCV and HBV

-• In a prospective, multicenter study of SOF/VEL treatment and prophylaxis with TAF in Chinese participants, the overall SVR12 rate was 97.6%, and rates were high across HCV GTs and in those with or without cirrhosis.2
+In a prospective, multicenter study of TAF prophylaxis with SOF/VEL treatment in Chinese participants, SVR12 rates were high overall (97.6%), across all HCV GTs (94.4–100%), and in participants with or without cirrhosis (100% and 96.9%, respectively).2

-• In a prospective, multicenter study of SOF/VEL in TN Chinese participants with HCV GTs 1 to 6 and HBV who received prophylactic TAF, the overall SVR12 rate was 98.3%.3
+In a prospective, multicenter study of SOF/VEL in TN Chinese participants with HCV GTs 1 to 6 and HBV who received prophylactic TAF, the overall SVR12 rate was 98.3%.3

 Real-World Data on SOF/VEL Use in HCV and HBV